 Preparing the Fried Onions

-- Toss the onions in the milk mixture, then coat well with the flour.
-Instead of cooking all of the onions at once in the air fryer, I like to separate into three batches, just to make sure the onions get plenty crispy and not overcrowded in the fryer!
-Spray, or even drizzle, the onions with olive oil and mix it around until they are well coated and no onion pieces remain with dry flour.
-Air fry at 400 degrees for about 8 minutes.
-If you place the second and third batch straight into a HOT air fryer, they may take a little less than 8 minutes.
+- Air fry at 400 degrees Fahrenheit for about 8 minutes.
+If you place the second and third batches straight into a HOT air fryer, they may take a little less than 8 minutes.
 Just check on them that last minute so they don't get too crispy or burn.

 The Creamy Mushroom Mixture

-- Add the warm, crispy onions on top and enjoy!
+- Add the warm, crispy onions on top, and enjoy!

 Notes